alcasinoroyale/renecades_gameroom_with_js/README.md

-#Renecades Game Room
+# Renecades Game Room

+## Description
-Renecades is a rails app that allows players to create their own exclusive game room and earn achievements by playing the variety of games.
+Renecades is a rails app that allows users to create their own exclusive gaming profiles and earn rewards and achievements by playing the variety of games with their tokens.
+Users can also create their own games for the Renecades Gameroom and share them with the gaming community.
+Users can also write reviews for each specific game that they play.

 Things that I need to cover:
 * Installation and Usage